noahbenson/Air.jl/README.md

 ### Plans

-Note that many of the core components for Air already working implementations.
+Note that many of the core components for Air already have working implementations.
 Several more are currently undergoing testing.
-In particular, the existing persistent data structures are fairly well tested and have a performance comparable to or better than their clojure counterparts.
+In particular, the existing persistent data structures are fairly well tested and have a performance comparable to their clojure counterparts.
+Additionally, initial tests of the thread-safe transaction system using the `@tx` transaction block macro, `Actor`s and `Volatile`s are promising (though more testing is neeeded).

 * Completed plans
   * Persistent data structures: